Menu Close

 In this reaction, the more reactive chlorine displaces bromide from its solution to form potassium bromide and bromine.

-Want to learn the periodic table, acids, bases and salts, qualitative analysis, metals, ammonia and more?
+Want to learn the periodic table, acids, bases and salts, qualitative analysis, metals, ammonia and other topics tested in the O Level Chemistry (Pure) syllabus?
 Check out our On-demand chemistry courses written based on the Singapore O Level Chemistry syllabus.

 error: Content is protected !!